sudhir-takale/credit-card/README.md

   - pass id if exist create credit card else throws exception
 - createTransaction
   - make transaction which has credit cardId for reference
-- CreditCardManagementController will call to CheckForUnsusaulSpendMethod
+- SpendController will call to CheckForUnusualSpendMethod
   - it will fetches all credit cardFrom Credit card service and related transactions
   - and it will pass the currentMonthTransactions and lastMonthTransactions to domain service
 - Domain service will create the map of category and associated amount and create a UnsualSpendDTO
 - UnusualSpendDTO is consumed by the composeEmailMethod which will compose email and call to EmailService
-- EmailService will sendEmail alert to customer who has unsusual spend
+- EmailService will sendEmail alert to customer who has unusual spend